DIPlib/diplib/changelogs/diplib_next.md

   that the slice returned by the iterator after calling any of these functions didn't match the coordinate, and could point to out-of-bounds data.

+- Element-wise arithmetic, bitwise and comparison operators should be a bit faster now for non-scalar images.

 ### Updated dependencies

 - Updated LibTIFF to version 4.7.1.